A81rehman/Portfolio-Project/README.md

 🛠 Built With
 CSS
 HTML
 My project is made by two languages one is css and other is html.
 I have used these languaes for styling and writing content on the portfolio.
+I have used grid and flexbox property in the work section and flexbox property in the header and headline section.
+About myself section is made by using the flexbox property.
+There are many other css which i have used in making it.

 Key Features
 It has a well written text.